 The key to training is to catch your pet in the act of doing something you like and tell the pet you like it with a reward.

-the keys to training dogs across the board is to identify what motivates them and use that knowledge to shape their behavior.
+One of the keys to training dogs across the board is to identify what motivates them and use that knowledge to shape their behavior.

-the key to training your Airedale to be well - behaved.
+Respect Training is the key to training your Airedale to be well - behaved.

-the key to training.
+Consistency is the key to training.

 The key to training the breed is to start early and to maintain a firm and consistent hand in training.